apmiller108/locotimezone/README.md

 # Locotimezone

 Transform a street address into geoloction and timezone data.
+Essentially, this is an adapter for the [Google Maps Time Zone API](https://developers.google.com/maps/documentation/timezone/intro) and the [The Google Maps Geolocation API](https://developers.google.com/maps/documentation/geolocation/intro).

+All requests to the Google APIs are done over SSL.

 ## Installation